slcs-jsc/mptrac/README.md

 A simple example is provided, illustrating how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.

-The example can be found in the `projects` subdirectory.
-This subdirectory can also be used to store the results of your own simulation experiments with MPTRAC.
+The example can be found in the `projects/example` subdirectory.
+The `project` subdirectory can also be used to store the results of your own simulation experiments with MPTRAC.

 The example simulation is controlled by a shell script: